MEN-Mikro-Elektronik/mdis_tools_dev/README.md

 # mdis_tools_dev
 MDIS tool collection for development and testing.

-This repo is intended for MDIS developmen tools.
+This repo is intended for MDIS development tools.
 The tools are grouped in subdirectories.
+The install.sh script performs the default installation.
+It copies all tools into /usr/local/bin.

 ## git-extensions
 This subdirectory contains git extensions.